Nitrofurantoin: 7 things you should know

-- May also cause other serious side effects such as hemolytic anemia (risk is greater in people with glucose-6-phosphate deficiency) and clostridium difficile infection (symptoms include persistent diarrhea).
+- May also cause other serious side effects such as hemolytic anemia (risk is greater in people with a glucose-6-phosphate deficiency) and Clostridium difficile infection (symptoms include persistent diarrhea).

-- Take with food to enhance absorption and decrease the risk of side effects such as nausea.
+- Take with food (ideally breakfast and dinner) to enhance absorption and decrease the risk of side effects such as nausea.